Aposymbiosis: Ecology

+Medicine

 Women who are aposymbiotic for certain Lactobacillus species are more susceptible to urinary tract infections and bacterial vaginosis.
-Additionally, these Lactobacilli are of interest for use as a probiotic therapeutic alternative to antibiotics.
+Since Lactobacilli help maintain a healthy microbiome, their absence allows other harmful bacterial species to grow without competition.
+Subsequently, these Lactobacilli are of interest for use as a probiotic alternative to antibiotics.
+When consumed in adequate amounts, this therapeutic could potentially help prevent genitourinary infections in aposymbiotic women.

 Aposymbiotic vectors, especially insects, have been used to study disease transmission.
 Furthermore, aposymbiotic and dysbiotic vectors are being engineered to change the rate and efficiency of disease transmission.
-Arthropod infection with Wolbachia can cause sterility and inhibit the transmission of vector-borne diseases.